skylarstein/pi-weather-station/README.md

 ```
 ### 5. npm install

-The takes several minutes on my RPi 2 Model B. Hang in there.
+This takes several minutes on my RPi 2 Model B. Hang in there.

 ## Running the Project